-Thursday morning the Wagon Train will make a loop through Plymouth to wave to the children at the Plymouth Elementary School, stop on Main Street and drive through 49er Village RV Resort before heading off to Drytown via ranch roads.
+Thursday morning the Wagon Train will start with a second pass and a wave to the children at the Plymouth Elementary School.
+Departing from Plymouth headed to Drytown via private ranch properties.
 The Wagon Train will stop on Spanish Street in Drytown for a visit and photos, and then head to a nearby ranch for a private encampment.

-Old Highway 49 will become the Wagon Train trail.
-Amador City is the first stop for a visit (and photos!) with the Wagon Train.
-Continuing the drive on back roads, the train will stop for a late lunch in Sutter Creek before their final leg up to the Italian Picnic Grounds, 581 Hwy 49, Sutter Creek, for a sunset barbecue, music, square dancing demonstration, 5 – 9 pm.
+On Friday, Old Highway 49 will become the Wagon Train route.
+Amador City is the first stop for a visit with the Wagon Train.
+Continuing the drive on back roads, the Wagon Train will also stop for a late lunch in Sutter Creek.
+With the final climb for the day, up to Sutter Hill where the wagoner’s will enjoy a private encampment at a nearby ranch.

-The Wagon Train begins the morning travelling through beautiful ranch land off Ridge Road.
-They will visit with residents at Oak Manor Retirement Complex next to the Amador Senior Center in Jackson and continue through Jackson before camping at the historic Laughton Ranch, (90 Clinton Road, Jackson, across from Raley’s).
+On day 4, the Wagon Train begins the morning travelling through beautiful ranch land off Ridge Road.
+The trip continues with stops at the Kit Caron Mountain Men Hut in Jackson and a visit with residents at Oak Manor Retirement Complex, next to the Amador Senior Center.
+The night’s encampment is at the historic Laughton Ranch located at 90 Clinton Road in Jackson (across from Raley’s).